 The three clear advantages an inverter generator has over a conventional open frame generator or a standby generator, weight, reduced operating noise level, and mobility.

-But considering you likely already knew the obvious benefits, I'd like to share a few other defining characteristics that make inverter generators ideal for your future temporary power needs.
+But considering you likely already knew the obvious benefits, I'd like to share a few other defining characteristics that make inverter portable or home generators ideal for your future temporary power needs.

 Let's get into it.